SashaK2609/Bootsarp-Portfolio/README.md

 ![alt text](Images/footer.png)
 ![alt text](Images/footer-pic.png)

-Besides of the fact that Bootstrap has its own styling, some styles were added to CSS file so the project could be pleasant look at.
+Besides of the fact that Bootstrap has its own styling, some styles were added to CSS file so the project pleases the eye.

 ### Credits
 N/A